Anthony Fauci: Awards and honors

 In addition to receiving an honorary degree in 2015, Fauci was invited to deliver guest remarks on May 21, 2020, for the Johns Hopkins University Class of 2020.
 The College of the Holy Cross renamed its science complex the Anthony S. Fauci Integrated Science Complex on June 11, 2022.
 In 2025, he received an honorary degree and was invited to speak at the commencement of the humanities and sciences graduates at the University of San Francisco.
+In 2026, Fauci and his wife Christine Grady gave the keynote address at Macalester College's commencement ceremony, where they both received honorary degrees.